-Another gift that was recommended by two dads (Peters and Breitmaier) is this Osprey child-carrier pack.
-Breitmaier uses his to haul 2-year-old on hiking trails.
-“I get all kinds of wistful and envious looks from other dads on the trail who are eyeing my Poco.
-It’s lightweight and comfortable, and with a max weight capacity of nearly 50 pounds.”
-Other “bells and whistles” Breitmaier appreciates include a sunshade, massive pockets for sunscreen and snacks, and an aluminum frame that stands on its own.
-“It’s like having an extra set of hands helping to get my daughter into the seat when it’s just the two of us on an adventure.”
+Three outdoorsy dads (Peters, Breitmaier, and Kite) recommend this Osprey child-carrier pack, with Breitmaier telling us he uses it to haul his toddler around on hiking trails.
+“I get all kinds of wistful and envious looks from other dads on the trail who are eyeing my Poco,” he says.
+“It’s lightweight and comfortable and with a max-weight capacity of nearly 50 pounds.”
+Other “bells and whistles” that Breitmaier appreciates include a sunshade, massive pockets for sunscreen and snacks, and an aluminum frame that allows the carrier to stand on its own.
+“It’s like having an extra set of hands helping to get my daughter into the seat when it’s just the two of us on an adventure,” he says.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.